airbytehq/airbyte/docs/connector-development/tutorials/cdk-tutorial-python-http/define-inputs.md

       description: "ISO reference currency.
 See <a href=\"https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html\">here</a>."
 ```

-In addition to metadata, we define two inputs:
+In addition to metadata, we define three inputs:

-* `access_key`: The API access key used to authenticate requests to the API
+* `apikey`: The API access key used to authenticate requests to the API
 * `start_date`: The beginning date to start tracking currency exchange rates from
 * `base`: The currency whose rates we're interested in tracking